chm1975/chm/filecoin_consensus_visualization_toold.md

 <td>#2
 </td>
 <td>
-- Organize 2 sprints of 2 weeks
+- Organize sprints of 2 weeks each one
 <p>- Frontend

 - Setup